netgrif/petriflow.js/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the change and which issue is fixed.
+Please include a summary of the changes and which issue is fixed.
 Please also include relevant links and special instructions if applicable.

 Fixes [JIRA-000]
 Implements [JIRA-000]